weaviate/weaviate-io/developers/weaviate/api/graphql/index.md

 }
 ```

-GraphQL queries follows a defined structure, defined to interact with your data in Weaviate as good as possible.
+GraphQL queries follow a defined structure.
 Queries are structured as follows:

 ```graphql